SixArm/powerful-connection/README.md

   * The computer is running on AC power.
   * The battery is fully charged.
   * The CPU has available processing cycles.
-  * The wifi is working.
+  * The WiFi is working and is connected to a SSID.
-  * The script has a list of known good SSIDs.
+  * The SSID accept list succeeds.
-  * The SSID is in a list of known good SSIDs.
+  * The SSID reject list succeeds.

 ## Ideas